ccz181078/Coq-BB5/CoqBB5/BB3/README.md

-# BB(4) = 107
+# BB(3) = 21

-This folder contains the Coq ([v8.20.1](https://github.com/coq/coq/blob/V8.20.1/INSTALL.md)) proof that `BB(4) = 107`.
-This result was first proved, to a certain extent[^1], in [[Brady, 1983]](https://www.ams.org/journals/mcom/1983-40-162/S0025-5718-1983-0689479-6/).
+This folder contains the Coq ([v8.20.1](https://github.com/coq/coq/blob/V8.20.1/INSTALL.md)) proof that `BB(3) = 21`.
+This result was first proved, in [[Lin, 1963]](https://etd.ohiolink.edu/acprod/odb_etd/etd/r/1501/10?clear=10&p10_accession_num=osu1486554418657614).

-This result means that the maximum number of steps that a halting 4-state Turing machine can do from all-0 tape is 107.
+This result means that the maximum number of steps that a halting 3-state Turing machine can do from all-0 tape is 21.
 See [bbchallenge's wiki](https://wiki.bbchallenge.org/wiki/Main_Page) or [bbchallenge's BB5 paper](https://github.com/bbchallenge/bbchallenge-paper) for more background and detailed information.

-Proving this results involves enumerating 4-state Turing machines and deciding for each whether it halts or not and, if it halts, that it halts in at most 107 steps.
+Proving this results involves enumerating 3-state Turing machines and deciding for each whether it halts or not and, if it halts, that it halts in at most 21 steps.

 The extracted data from this proof is available at [https://docs.bbchallenge.org/CoqBB5_release_v1.0.0/BB3_verified_enumeration.csv](https://docs.bbchallenge.org/CoqBB5_release_v1.0.0/BB3_verified_enumeration.csv) in the form of a CSV file listing each enumerated machine with its halting status (halt/nonhalt) as well as the ID of the decider that decided it (IDs as defined in `BB3_Deciders_Generic.v`).
 More details [below](#extracting-results).

-The original monolithic proof (without extraction) is saved into `_BB3_Legacy_Monolith.v` which you can run simply by running `coqc -Q .
-CoqBB3 _BB3_Legacy_Monolith.v` -- assuming you have [Coq v8.20.1 installed](https://github.com/coq/coq/blob/V8.20.1/INSTALL.md).

 ## Compiling the proof